Northern Norway, Norway: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

 In addition to day-to-day footwear, it's important to bring snow boots.
-For traveling to Northern Norway, a great option is these boots:
+For traveling to Northern Norway, we suggest these boots:

 Waterproof jacket that can be used in snow

-Northern Norway has some excellent ski areas If you plan to ski, we would suggest:
+Northern Norway has some famous ski areas If you plan to ski, we also recommend:

 - day pack